Even though Leopard Geckos are insectivores, some owners consider isopods as nutritious, healthy, and desirable

 In fact, calcium content is an excellent addition to the lizard’s meal.
 Some exotic vets recommend adding a few isopods in every seventh meal to balance calcium and phosphorus naturally.

-These minerals are a probable reason why females in breeding season look for this food type.
-However, males often ignore isopods at any time.
+These minerals are a probable reason why females in breeding season look for this

 On the other hand, you can find Leopard Gecko owners who claim that isopods are responsible for their pets’ health issues.
 These creatures may cause intestinal blockages in some cases, but it typically happens after excessive use.

 In general, you can offer isopods to your Leo, but be careful and limit their share in the diet.
 Always check your pet’s behavior after such a meal and monitor its health for possible adverse effects.

 Are There Any Dangers of Feeding Your Leopard Gecko with Isopods?